hillaryAHR/DLFTeachToolkit3/network-analysis.md

 There are also Palladio's own Tutorials and FAQs for <a href="http://hdlab.stanford.edu/palladio/tutorials/data/">loading data</a> and <a href="http://hdlab.stanford.edu/palladio/tutorials/graph/">customizing a graph</a>.
 Both of which are helpful!

 ## Check-in
-Eyeball test - what can you start to answer with the image you see?
+Eyeball test - Look at the graph you were able to generate with Palladio.
+What questions can you start to answer with the image you see?
 What looks like it needs fixing?

-Complete the last <a href="https://muw.instructure.com/courses/17249/quizzes/67304">4.Network Analysis check-in</a> here before turning in the link to your final visualization for this mini-project.
-Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/67305">4.Network Analysis check-in</a> here.
+An “Eyeball Test” of your visualization is the first step in looking for interesting features in your data.
+It can be a great way to start answering questions you posed when you collected the data, and can get you started asking more questions about interesting features in your graph.

+Remember that data sets have context and are not without bias!
+Knowing what you do about this data set, imagine what is missing, or what is left out?
+Thinking also about your own preconceived notions, what did you notice first?
+How do you think collection of the material influenced how the data is visualized?
+(For the sample data set, the <a href="https://athenacommons.muw.edu/smithpapers">contextual information about the collection will help address this.)

+Submit (optional):
+Submit a document with an image file (or several image files) of your network analysis in Palladio, and include a paragraph to explain what's going on in the graph, which should give:
+1. a brief explanation of the collection of letters, and
+2. a description what the nodes and edges represent within the greater network of the collection of letters, and
+3. any insights you can provide on relationships or nodes to highlight (i.e. notes on who might have the highest degree centrality and why, or which node might serve as a bridge, etc.).
+If you need to zoom in on parts of the image to do this, include a zoomed-in screenshot of part of the network so that your explanation has a visual aid.